 1. Completion of a Teacher Training Level 1 course as a teacher of mindfulness to adults with continued adherence to the UK Network for Mindfulness-Based teachers Good Practice Guidelines

-You must have trained to teach mindfulness to adults with one of the following organisations, Aberdeen University, Bangor University, Breathworks, Exeter University, Mindfulness Association Limited, Oxford University – Oxford Mindfulness Centre, Scottish NHS Mindfulness Network or the Sussex Mindfulness Centre before training to teach .b Foundations to teachers and school staff.
-Please contact us at email@example.com if you have any questions on this prerequisite.
+You must have trained to teach mindfulness to adults with one of the following organisations, Aberdeen University, Bangor University/Mindfulness Network, Breathworks, Exeter University, Mindfulness Association Limited, Oxford University – Oxford Mindfulness Foundation, Scottish NHS Mindfulness Network, the Sussex Mindfulness Centre or one listed on the UK Network for Mindfulness-Based Teacher Training before training to teach .b Foundations to teachers and school staff.
+Please contact us at firstname.lastname@example.org if you have any questions on this prerequisite.

 You must have taught one or more of the following courses at least twice before training in .b Foundations.
 The following courses are accepted: MBSR, MBCT, Finding Peace in a Frantic World, Breathworks or Mindfulness-Based Living Course (MBLC).